DPT – Doctor of Physical Therapy

 Cert ART – Certified Active Release Technique

-Since his graduation Joel has attended several continuing education courses focusing on manual therapy interventions and specialized treatment of orthopedic issues.
-He is currently certified with the Titleist Performance Institute (medical professional level 2) to evaluate and treat golf specific deficits in mobility and stability.
-Through his work with TPI he has also become certified in Selective Functional Movement Assessment (SFMA) which allows him to evaluate deficits in common movement patterns that can cause your body to compensate and eventually resulting in an increased injury risk.
-Joel has completed his Full Body Certification in Active Release Techniques (ART) which utilizes targeted interventions to muscles, tendons, ligaments and connective tissue and consists of over 500 individual protocols to address deficits related to your injury quickly and specifically.
+Since his graduation, Joel has attended several continuing education courses focusing on manual therapy interventions and specialized treatment of orthopedic issues.
+He is currently certified with the Titleist Performance Institute (medical professional level 2) to evaluate and treat golf-specific deficits in mobility and stability.
+Through his work with TPI, he has also become certified in Selective Functional Movement Assessment (SFMA) which allows him to evaluate deficits in common movement patterns that can cause your body to compensate and eventually resulting in increased injury risk.
+Joel has completed his Full Body Certification in Active Release Techniques (ART) which utilizes targeted interventions to muscles, tendons, ligaments, and connective tissue and consists of over 500 individual protocols to address deficits related to your injury quickly and specifically.
 He has also undergone training to become a Dry Needling Practitioner.
 Overall, Joel uses an eclectic approach to treatment in order to customize interventions to each unique patient and allow them to return to activity safely and prevent injuries from reoccurring.
 Joel has a passion for working with people with sports injuries and making a positive impact in his community.

-In his spare time, Joel enjoys staying active by playing golf, hiking, biking and camping with his family.
+In his spare time, Joel enjoys staying active by playing golf, hiking, biking, and camping with his family.

 Grand Valley State University, 2008

 I came into Hulst Jepsen right after having a major knee surgery.
 I was not able to bend or straighten my knee.
 Now I’m able to play all three of my sports with no problem running, jumping, or pivoting.Ella C.